Ports of Call

 Gibraltar Port of Call

-The British territory of Gibraltar is tiny, less than three square miles (7km sq) in size; however, its location at the southern tip of Europe has given it a historical importance disproportionate to its mass, having been used as a strategic base in many wars going back to ancient Greece and Rome.
+The British Overseas Territory of Gibraltar is tiny, less than three square miles (7km sq) in size; however, its location at the southern tip of Europe has given it a historical importance disproportionate to its size, having been used as a strategic base in many wars going back to ancient Greece and Rome.

 These days foreign invaders come on cruise ships rather than battleships, on cruises from both the Atlantic Ocean and the Mediterranean Sea.
 Visitors enjoy soaking up the blend of British and Spanish culture, sunning themselves on the beaches in Catalan Bay, and seeing famous landmarks like the iconic Pillars of Hercules.

-Cruise chips in Gibraltar dock at the cruise terminal, which offers a cafeteria, shop, currency exchange office and tourist information office.
-There is a passenger tax of £2 per person, however this is sometimes discounted or waived depending on the cruise line.
+Cruise ships in Gibraltar dock at the cruise terminal, which offers a cafeteria, shop, currency exchange office and tourist information office.
+There is a small passenger tax per person, but this is sometimes discounted or waived depending on the cruise line.

 There are buses and taxis available to ferry cruise passengers to points of interest, although once in town most places are accessible on foot.